microsoft/msquic/docs/Streams.md

 An app can opt in to sending stream data with 0-RTT keys (if available) by including the `QUIC_SEND_FLAG_ALLOW_0_RTT` flag on [StreamSend](api/StreamSend.md) call.
 MsQuic doesn't make any guarantees that the data will actually be sent with 0-RTT keys.
 There are several reasons it may not happen, such as keys not being available, packet loss, flow control, etc.

+## Cancel On Loss

+In case it is desirable to cancel a stream when packet loss is deteced instead of retransmitting the affected packets, the `QUIC_SEND_FLAG_CANCEL_ON_LOSS` can be supplied on a [StreamSend](api/StreamSend.md) call.
+Doing so will irreversibly switch the associated stream to this behavior.
+This includes *every* subsequent send call on the same stream, even if the call itself does not include the above flag.

+If a stream gets canceled because it is in 'cancel on loss' mode, a `QUIC_STREAM_EVENT_CANCEL_ON_LOSS` event will get emitted.
+The event allows the app to provide an error code that is communicated to the peer via a `QUIC_STREAM_EVENT_PEER_SEND_ABORTED` event.

 # Receiving

 Data is received and delivered to apps via the `QUIC_STREAM_EVENT_RECEIVE` event.
 The event indicates zero, one or more contiguous buffers up to the application.